Cold, Flu, or Pneumonia?

 - Blueness around the mouth and lips

-- Patients with pneumonia ALWAYS need to see a doctor for treatment
+- Patients with pneumonia ALWAYS need to see a healthcare provider for treatment

 - When being treated for pneumonia, it is vital for patients to complete the course of medication prescribed by their doctor.